alexwaldOptimizely/internal-tools-experimentation-eap/FIELD_MAPPINGS_CONFIG.md

 ## Overview

-The JIRA integration tool supports custom field name mappings via the `JIRA_FIELD_MAPPINGS` environment variable.
-This allows you to:
-- Map friendly field names to JIRA field IDs
+The JIRA integration tool uses individual environment variables for each field.
+This allows you to configure the JIRA field ID for each field that Opal will send.
-- Support custom fields with readable names
-- Provide case-insensitive field matching (handled automatically)

 ## Configuration